SarahG1010/Disaster_response_web_app/README.md

 3. Run your web app: `python run.py`

 Note: You need to have a localhost or a website to deploy the project.

+### Practical impact and benefits of the Web App
+This application has the potential to make a significant positive impact on the community by enhancing preparedness, response, and recovery efforts, ultimately helping to save lives, protect property, and build resilience in the face of disasters.
+It can have a significant positive impact on the community and help both individuals and organizations in several ways:

+1. Early Detection and Response
+2. Resource Allocation
+3. Enhanced Situational Awareness
+4. Community Engagement and Preparedness
+5. Coordination and Collaboration
+6. Post-Disaster Recovery and Reconstruction